sumnerevans/sumnerevans.com/content/posts/technology/2024-matrix-governing-board.md

-I would like to make it clear that I'm running for this position of my own volition. **The opinions in this post are my own and do not represent the views of my employer (Beeper).**
+I would like to make it clear that I'm running for this position of my own volition. **The opinions in this post are my own and do not represent the views of my employer Automattic nor that of Beeper.**

-Beeper did not request that I run, although I did request permission to do so from Brad (who is running as the Beeper representative).
+Neither Automattic nor Beeper requested that I run, although I did request permission to do so from Brad (who is running as the Beeper representative).

-I am a member of the Matrix community first and an employee of Beeper second.
+I am a member of the Matrix community first and an employee of Automattic (Beeper) second.
 I got my job through TWIM, and I want to see the Matrix ecosystem thrive.
 I'm concerned with the current direction of the ecosystem, and I want to do my part in turning the tide.

 I promise to always act in the interest of the community, and when I am unable to do so without a conflicting with my employer's interests I will abstain.